 Some children with long-term ongoing additional needs may need an Education, Health and Care plan (EHCP) to identify their specific needs.
-If, after at least two terms at SEN Support, a child is still not making adequate progress a decision will be made (following a meeting with parents and relevant outside agencies) to request and Education, Health and Care Needs assessment through the local authority.
-An Educational Psychology assessment may take place as part of this process.
+If, after at least two terms at SEN Support, a child is still not making adequate progress a meeting will be held to discuss completing a request for assessment for an Education, Health and Care Plan through the local authority.